openwisp/openwisp-utils/README.rst

 .. note::
     An ``ImproperlyConfigured`` exception is raised if a menu element is already registered at the same position.

-    An ``ImproperlyConfigured`` exception is raised if supplied configuration does not match with the different types of possible configurations available( different configurations will be discussed in the next section).
+    An ``ImproperlyConfigured`` exception is raised if the supplied configuration does not match with the different types of possible configurations available (different configurations will be discussed in the next section).

     It is recommended to use ``register_menu_group`` in the ``ready`` method of the ``AppConfig``.